Irish lichens

 Arthopyrenia nitescens

-Species: Arthopyrenia nitescens
+Species: Naetrocymbe nitescens (Arthopyrenia nitescens)

 Growth type crustose.
-Identified by Brian Coppins
+Below identified by Brian Coppins

 The lichenized thallus is whitish beige, usually pinkish when fresh.
 The tiny circular to ellipsoid perithecia (0.15-0.2mm length) can be scattered or concentrated into patches.
 Pycnidia are frequent.
 Spores 1-septate, 19-26 x 4.5-6 µm.
 The cells are +/- equal, scarcely constricted, the perispores indistinct.
+Micrograph below.

 Mainly found on smooth bark of Hazel in old, species-rich woodlands and river valleys.
 Scattered records from north and west Ireland.
-Chemical reactions negative.

-Photographs also show Mycoporum antecellens (whitish thallus).
+Photo below includes Mycoporum antecellens (whitish thallus).

 Arthopyrenia nitescens